Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Unwillingness to implement a wide range of testing technologies often stems from a concern that using multiple techniques imposes significant overhead on the pace of development, not to mention the budget.
 This is more likely a real concern if teams decide to select unintegrated tools.
 The cost of multiple separate tools, the learning curve, and the necessity to switch between different use models and interfaces can be problematic.
 As a result, developers may avoid using tools and automation, as it redirects their attention from writing code to tool usage, decreasing their productivity.

-It is important to specify what is expected from a unified testing tool before discussing its value.
-Ideally, a tool should:
+It is important to specify what is expected from a unified testing solution before discussing its value.
+Ideally, a solution should:

-A unified and integrated testing tool helps avoid a number of problems:
+A unified and integrated testing solution helps avoid a number of problems:

 A memory monitoring tool, which instruments source code by injecting special checks, and reports improper memory operations, is certain to detect this error.
 Runtime analysis tools detect software problems only on paths that are actually executed, without making any guesses — a big advantage over static analysis, as the accuracy of reported problems is very high.

 In this example, Parasoft’s memory error detection easily identified the problem:

 A reverse situation is equally possible – static analysis may detect issues that runtime memory monitoring cannot identify.
 For example, there is the possibility of a null pointer dereference at line 27/28 in the code snippet below.
 Calling the storePersonToFile function with the person pointer argument being null causes an error, but this occurs only if the retrivePersonFromDB function returns null.
 Such a condition is unlikely during system testing sessions, because the database connection is most likely functioning as expected, so runtime memory monitoring tools remain silent.
 However, flow analysis within the static analysis tool easily detects the null pointer to be returned from this function and reports a potential null pointer dereferencing problem.